Laborieux-Axel/Equilibrium-Propagation/README.md

 When setting the flags `--todo 'train' --save`, a results folder will be created at results/(EP or BPTT)/loss/yyyy-mm-dd/hh-mm-ss with a plot of the train and test accuracy updated at each epoch, and an histogram of neural activations.
 The best performing model is saved at model.pt and the checkpoint for resuming training at checkpoint.tar.
 To resume training, simply rerun the same command line with the flag `--load-path 'results/.../hh-mm-ss'` and set the epoch argument to the remaining number of epochs.
 When the training is over, the final model and checkpoint are saved at final_model.pt and final_checkpoint.tar (they usually differ from the best model).

-### Training a CNN on CIFAR-10 with symmetric connections
+### Training a recurrent CNN on CIFAR-10 with symmetric connections

 + For the results on the MSE Loss function (relevant arguments `--loss 'mse'`):
 ```